raphlinus/raphlinus.github.io/_posts/2021-04-22-slow-shader.md

 <img src="/assets/gpu_intel_630_timings.png" width="608" alt="Timings of Intel 630" />

 Running the same workload on a Pixel 4 gave much worse results.
 The first six stages take a total of 2.45ms, but the fine rasterization stage is 11.7ms, which is *much* slower than the Intel reference.
-Further, it's very dependent on this CHUNK parameter, which if nothing else is evidence that the performance characteristics are very differnt.
+Further, it's very dependent on this CHUNK parameter, which if nothing else is evidence that the performance characteristics are very different.

 <img src="/assets/gpu_adreno_640_timings.png" width="608" alt="Timings of Adreno 640" />